gonzalo-zuniga-solis/gonzalo-zuniga-solis/README.md

 - 👋 Hi, I’m @gonzalo-zuniga-solis
 - 👀 I’m interested in practicing and learning code
-- 🌱 I’m currently learning html, css, javascript and then I will learn python
+- 🌱 I’m currently coding python
 - 💞️ I’m looking to collaborate on good porpouses
 - 📫 How to reach me, to my email zunigasolisgonzalo@gmail.com